Two testnets, complementary coverage

 reimbursement).
 Keeper incentive design is planned for M3.

-Forward prices are published by a single authorized publisher.
-There is no publisher redundancy
+Forward prices on each chain are published by a single authorized publisher.
+There is no

 Related Pages